-Similar to brush gutter guards, foam gutter covers are inexpensive and easy to install.
+Foam gutter covers are similar to brush gutter guards.
+They’re inexpensive and easy to install.
 Usually offered as a triangular block of foam, these models wedge inside your gutter’s structure to keep out large debris.
 Foam guards can be cut to fit your gutter’s size and don’t need screws or nails for installation.
 However, these guards become saturated quickly in areas with high precipitation, which can cause your gutters to overflow and mold to form.

-With a reverse-curve gutter guard, water flows over the top of your gutter and around a curve before dropping inside.
+Reverse-curve gutter guards allow water to flow over the top of your gutter and around a curve before dropping inside.
 This helps large leaves and other debris pass over your gutters, eliminating the risk of clogs.
 While effective, reverse-curve models are difficult to install and have a large profile that can be seen from ground level.

 Factors to Consider When Choosing the Best Gutter Guards